Hot starts

 <summary>How far in advance should I create my scheduled hot start pools?</summary>

 The answer is, of course, it depends!
-Generally speaking, we recommend scheduling your hot start pools at least an hour ahead of when you'll need them.
+Generally speaking, we recommend scheduling your hot start pools an hour ahead of when you'll need them.
 If you have very complex and long running setup scripts, consider adding more time.&#x20;

 </details>